tsundokul/ug-pro-gpx-save/README.md

 - Log in to your Pro account
 - Go to an 'Official' tab page
 - Click on 'SWITCH TO THE OLD PLAYER' - this needs to be done only once
-- The bookmark icon will turn full yellow once the GPX file is ready for download
-- Click on extension's icon to save it
+- Click on extension's icon to open the download page

 <p align="center">💜</p>